jfrech/Joy-Assembler/README.md

 # Definitions
 To define a constant value, one can use the _definition operator_ ` := `.
 ## Example
-To statically lay out memory or define other constants, a header like the following might be appropriate.
+To statically lay out memory or define other constants, a header like the following might be appropriate. `prg+` statically adds the program offset, that is the number of instructions times five (since each instruction is represented using five bytes).
 ````
-addr_value-x := 0
+addr_value-x := prg+0
-addr_value-y := 4
+addr_value-y := prg+4
-addr_value-z := 8
+addr_value-z := prg+8

 value := 0xfc
 ````